ADattaAnalytics/netflix_data_analysis_project/README.md

 # netflix_data_analysis_project
 Netflix Data Analysis Project .This project analyzes a large dataset of over 9,000 movies available on Netflix, leveraging data science techniques to extract meaningful insights and support data-driven business decisions.
 The analysis focuses on answering several key questions about movie genres, popularity, viewer engagement, and release trends.
 # Here is the link of project opened in Nbviewer:
-https://nbviewer.org/github/ADattaAnalytics/netflix_data_analysis_project/blob/main/Netflix_data_analysis.ipynb
+Nbviewer.org is a website for viewing .ipynb file easily and in a secured way.
+So, you can open the link without any hesitation. https://nbviewer.org/github/ADattaAnalytics/netflix_data_analysis_project/blob/main/Netflix_data_analysis.ipynb
 # Project Objectives